 The simple and repeatable line-point intercept method is adequate for addressing our management objectives.
-Management objectives are being met at most sites that have had at least 3 years' post treatment.
+Management objectives are being met at most sites that have had at least 3 years' post treatment data.
 For those sites that management objectives were not met, it is either too early to detect a change or our structures were never intended to improve wetland species cover, but rather stop head cuts or alter the area downstream.
 The one exception to this is Wolf Creek West Fork where multiple upstream ponds hold water and a partially functioning low water crossing inhibits flow and is likely constraining the recovery time.
-Note that this low water crossing is to be adjusted in the fall of 2016.
+Note that this low water crossing was adjusted in the fall of 2016, however the team has not yet evaluated the effectiveness of the treatment.